jlmelville/drnb/docs/nn-plugin-protocol.md

 This document describes the contract between `drnb` (the host) and every nearest-neighbor (NN) plugin runner.
 The protocol mirrors the embedder plugin flow: the host writes a JSON request plus serialized inputs into a temporary workspace, the plugin writes its outputs and a final JSON response, and the host loads the result.
 Zero-copy is the default; sandbox copies are opt-in.

+## Location

+The nearest neighbor plugins all live under the `nn-plugins` folder.
+The SDK that supports the protocol for sharing data between a plugin and the drnb core is in `nn-plugin-sdks`.
+There is one SDK per python version, so as and when I decide to migrate to newer versions of python new SDKs will appear with the python version at the end e.g. `drnb-nn-plugin-sdk-312` is for Python 3.12.
+This allows both the drnb core and the plugins to vary the version of python they support.

 ## Request layout

 `ExternalNeighbors` writes a JSON request file alongside the serialized inputs in a temporary workspace.
 The payload mirrors `drnb_nn_plugin_sdk.protocol.NNPluginRequest` and contains: